sarah-harris/PhageCommander/README.md

 # Phage Commander
-A graphical utility for querying various gene prediction tools for FASTA formatted DNA sequences.
+Phage Commander is a graphical utility for querying various gene prediction tools for FASTA formatted DNA sequences.

 ## Overview
 Phage Commander provides utilities to query various gene-encoding prediction tools and results in various formats.